Skip to main content

 You can add a short test right away that just makes sure your YAML file runs.
 If you run the setup interview you can choose to create this test at that time.
 We recommend you do that.
 If you set up your tests manually instead:

-at the top, with a description of the general category of tests that will be in that file. - Add a
+3. In that file, write Feature: at the top, with a description of the general category of tests that will be in that file.

 Feature: Interviews load